へ, に, で particles which and when to use?

 In addition, the particle に (ni) is also used to indicate means or goal.
 For example:

 Both particles are used to indicate a place.
 But the particle で is used together with an action verb.
-Already the particles no or and are used together with a verb of direction.
+On the other hand, the particles ni or e are used together with a directional verb.

 Of course there will be identical phrases, you have to decide which of the particles to use.
 See the sentence below: